xp10it/medium-hooks/README.md

 # Features

 - Sign-up, sign-in and sign-out
-- Post and delete your article,
+- Post and delete your article
-- Like and dislike other users,
+- Like and dislike other users
-- Сustomize your profile and upload an avatar,
+- Сustomize your profile and upload an avatar
-- Filtration feed by tags,
+- Filtration feed by tags
-- Subscribe to other users,
+- Subscribe to other users
-- Add articles to favorites.
+- Add articles to favorites